 Investments in equity securities with readily determinable fair values and all investments in debt securities are measured at fair value.
 Mutual funds are valued at quoted market prices, which represent the net asset value of shares held.
 Cash and cash equivalents are carried at cost which approximates fair value.
-Managed hedge funds represent ownership in limited partnerships that invest in hedge funds and private equity capital funds.
-Investments in these funds representing less than 3% ownership are recorded at cost.
-Investments representing greater than 3% ownership are accounted for under the equity method.
+Managed hedge funds represent ownership in limited partnerships that invest in hedge funds, limited partnerships and private equity capital funds.
+Managed hedge funds are valued based on the current market values of the underlying assets reported by the investment advisor using audited financial statements of the funds at year end using net asset value of shares held.
+Due to redemption restrictions, these funds are classified as level 3 on the fair value table.
+Investments in limited partnerships representing less than 3% ownership are recorded at cost and excluded from the fair value table.
+Investments representing greater than 3% ownership are accounted for under the equity method which approximates fair value.
 Investment income or loss (including realized gains and losses on investments, interest and dividends and unrealized gains and losses on investments) is included in the determination of revenues in excess of expenses unless the income or loss is restricted by donor or law.